 Cultural resources were evaluated in the previous EAs and DCRs for the development of the SR 303L alignment.
 Archaeological and historical resources previously recorded and mapped within 300 feet to either side of the selected alignment centerline were identified, evaluated, and determinations of these resources were made by the State Historic Preservation Office.
 The SR 303L corridor was previously investigated for cultural resources by Strohmeyer and Lundin (2007).
 The current project will require extending the areas measuring approximately 400 feet (length) by 200 feet (width) at the proposed 43rd Avenue, 51st Avenue, and 67th Avenue TIs, on both the north and south sides.
-Land jurisdiction of the areas is Arizona State Trust land, as a result, a Right-of-Entry from the ASLD would be required.
-The project would also require a Notification of Intent in compliance with the Arizona Antiquities Act.
-Any new ROW or temporary construction easements (TCE) that have not been previously surveyed for cultural resources would require survey and documentation during the environmental clearance process.
+Land jurisdiction of the areas is TSMC and Arizona State Trust land.
+These areas were surveyed with negative results by Tactikos (2021).
+Section 106 consultation has been conducted by ADOT with the State Historic Preservation Office, ASLD, the Arizona State Museum, the City of Phoenix Historic Preservation Office, the Pueblo Grande Museum, and affiliated Tribes.
+Any new ROW or temporary construction easements (TCE) that have not been previously surveyed for cultural resources would require survey and documentation during the environmental clearance process in compliance with Section 106 of the National Historic Preservation Act of 1966, as amended, the Arizona Antiquities Act, and the State Historic Preservation Act.

 No federally listed endangered or threatened species or designated habitat have the potential of occurring in the project area.
-Two candidate species, the Sonoran desert tortoise (Gopherus agassizii), and the monarch butterfly (Danaus plexippus) have potential to occur.
-Potential Sonoran desert tortoise habitat exists adjacent to SR 303L in several locations within the study area.
+Two candidate species, the Sonoran Desert tortoise (Gopherus agassizii), and the monarch butterfly (Danaus plexippus) have potential to occur.
+Potential Sonoran Desert tortoise habitat exists adjacent to SR 303L in several locations within the study area.
 The AZGFD's list of special status species within 2 miles of the project vicinity includes the Arizona toad (Anaxyrus microscaphus) and the Phoenix talussnail (Maricopella allynsmithi), which are classified as Species of Greatest Conservation Need in Arizona.

-Native plants that are protected under Arizona's Native Plant Law are found in the project area, particularly where the TIs would be developed.
+Native plants that are protected under Arizona's Native Plant Law are found in the project area, particularly where the Tls would be developed.
 These species include various cactus species, such as cholla, prickly pear, and saguaro, and leguminous trees such as paloverde, mesquite, and ironwood.
 Other protected native plant species occurring in the project area include agaves and saguaro.
+ADOT will adhere to ASLD's native plant removal procedures and requirements if removal of any protected native plants is necessary for project construction.

-A Biological Evaluation Short Form (BESF) would be developed for the project, which would determine conservation measures that would be needed to minimize impacts on species from project construction activities.
+ADOT approved a Biological Evaluation (BE) for construction of the 51st and 43rd Ave TIs on November 8, 2021.
+It is anticipated a Biological Evaluation Short Form (BESF) would be developed during the environmental clearance process for the remaining construction phases, which would determine conservation measures that would be needed to minimize impacts on species from project construction activities.

-It is anticipated that a Section 404 CWA permit will not be required for the proposed project.
-Coordination with ADOT Environmental Planning regarding any documentation necessary to comply with Section 404 of the CWA should be completed during the environmental clearance process.
-Because more than one acre would be disturbed during construction, an Arizona Pollutant Discharge Elimination System (AZPDES) permit would be required.
+The Corps approved ADOT's Preconstruction Notification under Regional General Permit No. 96, Routine Transportation Activities, for the 51st and 43rd Ave Tls on February 7, 2022.
+Coordination with ADOT Environmental Planning regarding any additional documentation necessary to comply with Section 404 of the CWA should be completed during the environmental clearance process for the remaining construction phases.
+Because more than one acre would be disturbed during construction, an Arizona Pollutant Discharge Elimination System permit would be required.
 A Storm Water Pollution Prevention Plan would also be developed as part of the project during final design.

-Pursuant to the ADOT 2017 Noise Abatement Policy and FHWA guidance, a noise impact analysis would be required at four noise-sensitive land uses within the project area at existing trails that parallel and intersect the SR303L to determine whether noise mitigation measures are warranted:
+Pursuant to the ADOT 2017 Noise Abatement Policy and FHWA guidance, a noise impact analysis would be required at noise-sensitive land uses within the project area and at existing trails that parallel and intersect the SR303L to determine whether noise mitigation measures are warranted: